shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 The software interface involved (1) matrix scanning to detect button presses, and (2) updating the LED matrix to reflect grid state.

 ### Detecting Button Presses
-- When the buttons are pressed, conductive circles underneath them make contact with the circles on the breakout PCB.
+- When the buttons on the pad are pressed, conductive circles underneath them make contact with the circles on the breakout PCB.
 - To detect a button press, I cycled through the rows one at a time, driving the row `HIGH` and the other rows `LOW`, and then read in the output of each column.
-If a column was also `HIGH`, then I knew the button at that row and column was currently being pressed.
+If a column was also `HIGH`, then I knew the button at that row and column was currently held down.

 <div class="image-set image-set-two" markdown="1">